floragunncom/search-guard-docs/_docs/overview.md

 Search Guard ships with a predefined set of useful action groups like `READ`, `WRITE`, `SEARCH` etc. We always keep the action groups up to date, so the **preferred way of configuring your roles is to use the pre-defined action groups**.

-## Configuration settings: The Search Guard index
+## The Search Guard index

 All configuration settings for Search Guard, such as users, roles and permissions, are stored as documents in a special Search Guard index.
 This index is secured so that only an admin user with a special SSL certificate may write or read this index.
-You can define one or more of these certificates, called **admin certificates**, [in elasticsearch.yml](https://github.com/werowe/search-guard-docs/blob/master/tls_overview.md).
+You can define one or more of these certificates, called **admin certificates**, in elasticsearch.yml.

 Keeping the configuration settings in an Elasticsearch index enables hot config reloading.
 This means that you can **change any of the user, role and permission settings at runtime, without restarting your nodes**.
 Configuration changes will **take effect immediately**.